 International Business History

-We study a path-breaking historical development in one or more leading industrial capitalist nations.
+We study a path-breaking historical development in one or more leading industrial capitalist nations during the second industrial revolution.
 We zoom in on business activities and their outcomes, and we zoom out to the historical and national context in which these events have taken place.
 Looking back at history can be concretely informative since much what exists now has its roots in the past.
 But studying history is also a way of developing creative notions about how humans interact with their business environment in a situation of pervasive uncertainty.
 This can broaden our mental scope in dealing with our own uncertain world.
 This may well be the most important learning to develop in our course.

 Doelstellingen van dit vak